kimocoder/Hijacker/README.md

 #### Download the latest version [here](https://github.com/chrisk44/Hijacker/releases).

-When you run Hijacker for the first time, you will be asked whether you want to install the nexmon firmware or go to home screen.
+When you run Hijacker for the first time, you will be asked whether you want to install the Nexmon firmware or go to home screen.
 If you have installed your firmware or use an external adapter, you can just go to the home screen.
 Otherwise, and if your device is supported, click 'Install Nexmon' to install the Nexmon firmware.
 When you're done, you will land on the home screen and airodump will start.
 Make sure you have enabled your WiFi and it's in monitor mode.

 ##### Note: On some devices, changing files in `/system` might trigger an Android security feature and your system partition will be restored when you reboot.